squareboi104/crunchii/README.md

 # crunchii
-A script to watch anime from crunchyroll from the command line
+A command line tool to watch anime from crunchyroll